 Using this approach, we get increasingly closer to the problem area so that we are providing both specific and global pain relief while reducing inflammation.
 The pain relief will be temporary at first but with continued treatment, the body will produce larger and more sustained quantities of endorphins.
 On top of this the electrons we are introducing in to the body will help damaged tissue heal and regenerate.
 Using electro acupuncture not only provides lasting pain relief but helps the body to heal itself so that the pain will go away for good!

-If you are suffering with back pain, call today or set up a free 30-minute consultation on line.
+If you are suffering with back pain, call today or set up a 30-minute consultation on line.

 Princeton Acupuncture and Oriental Medicine